Saturday, December 1 – Mindo to San Clemente – 350 km

 Saturday, December 15 – Chimbote to Lima – 420 km

-We had not intended to ride to Lima today but circumstances pushed us there …. today was another hot day of desert riding along the PanAmerican Highway.
+We had not intended to ride to Lima today but circumstances pushed us there …. today was another hot day of desert riding on the PanAmerican Highway.
 There are some potentially amazing views of the coast as the road climbs and switches back and forth through valleys that open onto the Pacific.
 However today was another hazy day so views weren’t clear.
 In the morning we enjoyed lots of stretches of road that had warning signs about ‘zonas de curvas’ in several places.
 These are great sweeping curves usually climbing or dropping and at this point the highway is 4 lanes wide with beautiful pavement.
 Even though truck traffic was heavy we were still able to make good time.

 The scenery today was interesting, but all desert and irrigated sections.
 The sand dunes have amazing variety of shapes and the rock cuts along the road show great sections of rock layers that are under all of the sand.
-But after a few hours, it gets a bit tedious and hot.
+But after a few hours, it got a bit tedious and hot.

 I hadn’t wanted to stop in Lima as I’d heard horrible tales of traffic madness.
 Now I can confirm they hold true.
 Combine all the other cities and towns we’ve been horrified at, multiply by millions, and you have Lima.
 Add in roads lined with trash everywhere you look, and the experience wasn’t positive.

-Happily we found our hotel, checked in, but then learned the restaurant they advertise on booking.com is not open as there is a big event in the restaurant and courtyard tonight.
+Happily, we found our hotel, checked in, and learned the restaurant they advertise on booking.com is not open as there is a big event in the restaurant and courtyard tonight.
 No elephants, but we should have known what would happen… we walked a ways in the sketchy neighbourhood then found an area with newer, nicer condo developments.
 We caught a tuk-tuk and asked the driver to take us to a good restaurant.
 He dropped us at a very busy Chinese place where we had some seriously mediocre food.
 Sigh.
 We had heard so much about fabulous Peruvian food, but haven’t yet seen evidence of it.

 Returned to our hotel and caught up on email.
 We could hear speeches from the event , but assumed they would wrap up ‘soon’.
 They did, about 10 PM.
 And that’s when the music started.
 As our room overlooked the courtyard, it was as if the amplifiers were pointing straight at us.
 So I went to the desk to ask how late this party would go (3 AM), and asked to move to a room overlooking the street.
 Quieter, despite traffic.
 But the noise from the party could still be heard quite clearly and the bass reverberated through the concrete block building.
 Even with the AC cranked up to turbo and ‘rain sounds’ playing on my tablet, it was hard to fall asleep.
 Not a good night for us.
 I’d strongly recommend not staying at the Hacienda Lima Norte if you have another option!